STATE REPUBLICAN EXECUTIVE COMMITTEE

 - To establish general policy for the Party, subject to the direction of the biennial state convention,

 - To be responsible for the general supervision and management of the Party,

-- To foster and encourage growth in the Party by promoting the principles as expressed in the platform and by electing Republican officeholders, and
+- To foster and encourage growth in the Party by promoting the principles as expressed in the platform, planks, and legislative priorities and by electing Republican officeholders, and

 - To provide an opportunity for full participation in the Party to all Texans who subscribe to the beliefs and principles advocated by the Party.

 ARTICLE III – MEMBERSHIP

 Section 1.
 Election.

 The SREC shall be composed of the State Chairman (hereinafter referred to as the “Chairman”) and the State Vice-Chairman (hereinafter referred to as the “Vice-Chairman”), one a man and the other a woman, and two (2) members from each state-senatorial district, one a man and the other a woman, all to be elected at the Party’s biennial state convention, as prescribed by the Texas Election Code.